phelipetls/blog/content/posts/favorite-custom-git-commands/index.md

 The `--soft` option is to keep the undone commit's changes in the staging area.

-I use this command most often when rebasing, e.g. to [remove a file from a commit]({{< ref "/posts/demystifying-git-rebase#remove-a-file-from-a-commit"
+I often use this command when rebasing, e.g. to [remove a file from a commit]({{< ref "/posts/demystifying-git-rebase#remove-a-file-from-a-commit"
 >}}) or to split commits.